MaramJehad9/DockerImagesPrediction/README.md

     <li><strong>Training a machine learning model</strong> to classify new images</li>
   </ol>

   <p>
+    This project is influenced by the work of Aldiabat et al. (2024), who proposed an efficient Random Forest-based classifier for detecting malicious Docker images using a custom dataset of 14 security-focused features.
+Their model achieved a 99% F1-score and 100% AUC, highlighting the strong potential of ML for Docker image security.
+[Read the full paper on IEEE Xplore →](https://ieeexplore.ieee.org/document/10768874)

     Feel free to explore the code, dataset, and model.
 Let me know if you have any questions or suggestions!
   </p>